cdayw/COSC/Powershell.md

         }
 }
 ```
-## Using -like to extract different elements out of an Array
+## Using -like to extract specific elements out of an Array
 ```
 $BB = "Mr. Krabs","Sandy","Larry the Lobster","SpOngebOb","Patrick","Gary"